Excursion set peaks in energy as a model for haloes: Acknowledgements

 \section{Acknowledgements}

 We are grateful to the ICTP for its hospitality over the years, but especially during the summer of 2014 when we first discussed the main idea presented here, and to the IFPU and the Munich Institute for Astro- and Particle Physics (MIAPP) of the DFG cluster of excellence ``Origin and Structure of the Universe'' for their hospitality during July 2019 when this manuscript was completed.
+We thank Giulia Despali for sharing the data of the Flora simulation with us, and Corentin Cadiou for many helpful discussions on numerical aspects.